justincqz/orbit-db-time-machine/README.md

 ### 4. Display Limit

 Allows users to change the maximum amount of nodes to display.
+Increasing this value may lead to bad performance.

 ### 5. Operations Log View